jain-shantanu/DIRECD_soft/source/Troubleshooting.rst

 While we continue to develop a more robust solution, you can significantly improve the software's speed by following these steps:

 **Download Data Manually**
-    To avoid delays caused by downloading data during runtime, we recommend pre-downloading the required SDO data manually.
+    To avoid delays caused by downloading data during runtime, we recommend pre-downloading the required SDO data manually from `JSOC`_ or `MEDOC`_.
-    -- `JSOC`_
     .. _JSOC: http://jsoc.stanford.edu/ajax/exportdata.html?ds=aia.lev1_euv_12s

-    -- `MEDOC`_
     .. _MEDOC: https://idoc-medoc.ias.u-psud.fr/sitools/client-user/index.html?project=Medoc-Solar-Portal

 **Disable Automatic Plot Saving**